clvcooke/Reflektor/README.md

 ###Importing

-There are two main ways to use Reflektor in your application.
- 1. Copy the class into your package (there is only one class, no dependencies)
+Copy the class into your package (there is only one class, no dependencies)

 ###Usage
 The java docs on each method should explain how to use each method/constructor fairly well